staltz/cycle-onionify/README.md

 ```
 npm install --save cycle-onionify
 ```

-[xstream](http://staltz.com/xstream/) v10 is a hard dependency.
-If you use npm v3 (you should), this should not create multiple instances of xstream in `node_modules`, since most Cycle.js packages are using xstream v10 too.

 Import and call onionify on your `main` function (the top-most component in your app):